papow65/rustaclysm/readme.md

 ## Getting started

-1. Download and install the [experimental version](https://cataclysmdda.org/experimental/) of Cataclysm: Dark Days Ahead.
+1. Download and install version [0.G Gaiman](https://cataclysmdda.org/releases/) of Cataclysm: Dark Days Ahead.
 2. Create a world in it and save a character in that world.
 An existing world and character will work as well.
 We will load this save later.
 3. Download the [latest release](https://github.com/papow65/rustaclysm/releases) of Rustaclysm.
 4. Run rustaclysm